CySA+ domain #2 Software and Systems Security – for identity and access management (IAM) [updated 2021]

-The area of Identity and Access Management (IAM) is now firmly established as an important area within the discipline of information security.
+The area of identity and access management (IAM) is now firmly established as an important discipline within information security.
 The IAM space is a massive area that covers everything from logging into an application or portal to full-blown complex citizen identity platforms with connectivity to myriad applications and services.
-In doing so, it covers a whole gamut of cybersecurity areas from network security to cloud access control to social engineering and beyond.
+This means IAM covers a whole gamut of cybersecurity areas from network security to cloud access control to social engineering and beyond.

 The CompTIA Cybersecurity Analyst (CySA+) certification is an intermediate-level exam for security professionals looking for a career as a security analyst.
-It offers a number of subdomains within the certification.
+It offers many subdomains within the certification.
 This article will look at one specific area covered within the CySA+ exam: identity and access management security.

 About the CySA+ exam

-The CySA+ exam consists of multiple choice and performance-based questions — that is, the exam will ask for “scenario examples” as well as offer multiple-choice answers.
-The certification is approved by U.S. Department of Defense to fulfill Directive 8570.01-M requirements.
+The CySA+ exam consists of multiple-choice and performance-based questions — that is, the exam will ask for “scenario examples” as well as offer multiple-choice answers.
+The certification is approved by the U.S. Department of Defense to fulfill Directive 8570.01-M requirements.

-There are four main domains the exam covers (the percentage in brackets shows the weighting of each):
+There are five main domains the exam covers (the percentage in brackets shows the weight of each):